 Best Autumn Crops for Polytunnels in Australia

 Autumn is one of the most productive seasons inside a polytunnel.
-As the intense heat of summer fades and soil temperatures remain warm, conditions become ideal for establishing cool‑season crops that will carry you through winter.
+As the intense heat of summer fades and soil temperatures remain warm, conditions are ideal for not only extending the season of your summer crops, but also establishing your winter crops.

 What are the best crops to grow in a polytunnel in Autumn